I make videos about tech and Android: https://www.youtube.com/user/rpandey1234

 I'm an Android engineer working on Facebook Portal.
 I was at Pinterest for 2.5 years, where I primarily worked on the commerce product.
-I also worked at a recommender systems startup after spending 5 wonderful years at Stanford University studying Computer Science.
+Prior to that, I was a founding engineer at a recommender systems startup that came from my lab work at Stanford.
 In addition to Android, I like working on projects involving video tech or recommendation systems.